The Massachusetts Legal Assistance Corporation is the largest funding source for civil legal aid organizations in

 - The Commonwealth of Massachusetts appropriates money in its state budget to MLAC, which MLAC distributes to qualified civil legal aid organizations.
 In Fiscal Year 2023, the state appropriation is $41 million.

-- MLAC receives 67 percent of the revenue generated by the Interest on Lawyers Trust Accounts (IOLTA) program.
+- MLAC receives 67% of the revenue generated by the Interest on Lawyers Trust Accounts (IOLTA) program.
 Revenue is generated through the interest of modest or short term bank accounts that attorneys use to manage their client’s money temporarily.

 - MLAC receives grants from government agencies and private foundations seeking to fund special initiatives in response to emerging crises.
 For example, MLAC received grants for initiatives to provide legal defense to homeowners in the midst of the foreclosure crisis, legal services to immigrants facing deportation, and to address the civil legal needs of victims of crime.

 About Civil Legal Aid

 Unlike criminal defendants, low-income people facing serious civil legal problems—such as domestic violence, housing, health care, employment, government benefits, bankruptcy, and elder issues—do not have the right to an attorney, in most cases.
 Legal aid organizations provide essential representation and advice to help vulnerable people protect basic human needs for health, safety, and housing.

 People with an income at or below 125% of the federal poverty level are eligible for civil legal aid.
 According to the 2022 federal poverty guidelines, that means having an annual income at or below $34,688 for a family of four.